"The Inside Out Library: Scale, Learning, Engagement" Slides Explain How Today's Libraries Can More Effectively Respond to Change

 - How do you become a learning organization which can respond effectively to change?

 Lorcan's "The Inside Out library: Scale, Learning, Engagement" slides from this presentation are available for download (.pptx: 3.7MB/38 slides) from the OCLC Research website and for viewing on SlideShare.

 The 21st annual BOBCATSSS Conference took place 23-25 January 2013 in Ankara, Turkey and was organized by students from two universities: the Department of Information Management of Hacettepe University in Turkey and The Royal School of Library and Information Science in Denmark.
 The theme of this year's conference was From Collections to Connections: Turning Libraries "Inside-out."
-The complete conference agenda is available online.

 For more information: